dicarlolab/mkturk/public/mkturk/readme.md

 Subject: Name of subject, chosen from pulldown menu at beginning of task.

+StressTest: 0 (regular run) or 1 (stress test run)

 UserAgent: info from window.navigator.UserAgent

 ViewportPixels: derived quantity computed as ENV.ViewportPixels = ENV.ScreenPhysicalPixels/ENV.DevicePixelRatio where ScreenPhysicalPixels is the screen spec retrieved from firestore, and DevicePixelRatio is from the scaling being used by the user as detected during the browser session

 ViewportPPI: derived quantity, equals ENV.ViewportPixels[0]/ENV.ScreenSizeInches[0], viewport pixels per inch (computed from first screen dimension)

+WebAppUrl: info from window.location.href to track whether mkturk ran from the tested build or beta/development build

 XGridCenter: The location of all grid points in pixels.
 Follows from user-specified NGridPoints and GridScale (e.g. to create a 3x3 grid with adjacent non-overlapping images, set NGridPoints=3, GridScale=1 and XGridCenters will be spaced by ImageWidthPixels)